MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 ![screenshot](media/bf5ad5004255f3d9d53f1e62a814b499.jpg)

 If a quantity alert appears, choose the quantity alert icon button to allocate the item again.
 If the allocation is unsuccessful, the Sales Quantity Shortage Options window will open and you can determine how to handle the shortage.
-For more information about quantity shortages, see *Quantity shortage options* on page 130.
+For more information about quantity shortages, see [Quantity shortage options](#quantity-shortage-options).

 If you enter a kit item and the quantity alert icon appears, choose the quantity alert icon button to open the Sales Kit Options window where you can allocate the kit again, substitute components, or decrease component quantities.